Completions

 Question 1: Are you handling one task or a domain?

-A task is a discrete unit of work — draft this email, summarize this document, classify this ticket.
-A domain is a coordinated surface — your local SEO operation across 75 locations, your customer-support pipeline across all channels, your content production from intake to publish.
+A task is discrete — draft this email, summarize this document, classify this ticket.
+A domain is coordinated — your local SEO operation across 75 stores, your customer-support pipeline across all channels, your save- flow + churn + propensity scoring across your subscription base.
 One task → tool may be enough.
 A domain → orchestration is the structurally correct shape.

 Question 2: Do your AI outputs need to share context with each other?

-If the review-response agent does not know what the master record says about Dr. Patel's clinical specialty, it will write responses that drift from the brand's actual operational reality.
+If the review-response agent does not know what the master record says about the location it is responding for, the response drifts from the brand’s actual operational reality.
 Outputs needing shared context → orchestration.
 Independent outputs → tool.

 Question 3: Is brand voice or compliance a real constraint?

-Operators in regulated verticals (healthcare, cannabis, financial services) cannot ship outputs that drift on HIPAA, FTC ad-substantiation, or per-state advertising rules.
-Operators in unregulated verticals still face brand-voice consistency at scale.
+Operators in regulated verticals (healthcare, financial services) cannot ship outputs that drift on HIPAA, FTC ad-substantiation, or per-state advertising rules.
+Operators in unregulated verticals still face brand- voice consistency at scale.
 Real constraints → orchestration with a brand-voice gate.
 Constraint-free → tool.

 Question 4: Will the system run for more than six months?